 It feels amazingly lightweight despite the size.
 Being lightweight is a positive quality, but on the other hand, Nikon P1000 seems a little cheaper because of its lighter weight.
 The camera feels almost hollow and doesn’t have the same durability, sophisticated fit, and finish, as seen with Nikon’s DSLRs due to its plastic construction.

-Like the most competitors in the market, with enough provision of light, especially when shooting outdoors and during the daytime, the Nikon P1000 can capture stunning images packed with details and minimal noise.
+Like most competitors in the market, with enough light provision, especially when shooting outdoors and during the daytime, the Nikon P1000 can capture stunning images packed with details and minimal noise.

 P1000, however, won’t be able to capture exceptional detail with its 16MP sensor compared to the features you get with higher-end cameras with bigger sensors.
-But then the point of advantage in using the P1000 is the level of zoom range that you cannot just easily find elsewhere.
+The point of advantage in using the P1000 is the level of zoom range that you cannot just easily find elsewhere.

 At lower ISOs and in good lighting, the image is generally quite pleasing.
 Especially if you are not a pixel-peeper.

 Furthermore, the P1000 gives you 4k video recording at 30p (and 25p for PAL), unlike the P900.
 Up to 60fps Full HD video is also available.
 Given the camera’s powerful zoom, its ability to capture4K video is an added point and can be an exciting endeavor, even though designed basically for stills.

 P1000 gives advanced video shooters more control over their videos’ look and vibe with its manual exposure controls.
 Taking note of the quality, 4K footage is decent, more likely in photos, the camera brawls in low-light, and with high ISOs as it performs faster at shorter focal lengths.
 At the same time, autofocus during video recording can be a hit or miss.